JHiltbrand/HCAL_Trigger_Study/README.md

 scram b -j8
 ```

-The first step is to take a ttbar and/or nugun GEN-SIM file and produce two daughter GEN-SIM-DIGI-RAW files for exactly two different pileup scenarios.
+The first step is to take a ttbar and/or nugun GEN-SIM file and produce two daughter RAW files for exactly two different pileup scenarios.
 One daughter file will have no pileup mixed in while the other file will have pileup mixed in for whichever special pileup scenario is being studied.

 Possible centrally-produced GEN-SIM files to be used could be: